PelionIoT/mbed-cloud-sdk-dotnet/README.md

 ## Installation

 1. Download the .NET Core SDK from [here](https://www.microsoft.com/net/download).
 There are installers for Windows, Linux and Mac.
-2. To create a new console application, run
+2. Create a new console application

 ```
 dotnet new console -o myApp
 cd myApp
 ```

-3. To install the MbedCloudSDK in your project, run
+3. Install the MbedCloudSDK in your project

 ```
 dotnet add package Mbed.Cloud.SDK